-Fundamental research (basic or applied research in science and/or engineering at an accredited institution of higher learning in the United States resulting in information that is ordinarily published and shared broadly within the scientific community) is excluded from export control regulations.
-This means that the intellectual product of fundamental research (publishable results) is excluded from export controls.
+Information generated from Fundamental Research (basic or applied research in science and/or engineering at an accredited institution of higher learning in the United States resulting in information that is ordinarily published and shared broadly within the scientific community) is excluded from export control regulations.

 Research will not qualify for this exclusion if:

 - The institution or investigator accepts any restrictions on the publication of the information resulting from the research, other than limited prepublication review by research sponsors to ensure that proprietary information is not inadvertently disclosed in publication or to ensure that publication will not compromise the patent rights of the sponsor.